gbmhunter/blog/content/pages/electronics/components/connectors/_index.md

 {{< figure src="/images/electronics-components/gold-and-tin-plated-contacts.jpg" caption="You can see the difference between the gold and tin plated header connectors.
-Image from http://www.fischerelektronik.de/en/latest-news/press-releases/releases/smd-high-precision-male-header-with-2point54mm-grid-spacing-horizontal-design/." caption-position="bottom" width="900px" >}}
+Image from http://www.fischerelektronik.de/en/latest-news/press-releases/releases/smd-high-precision-male-header-with-2point54mm-grid-spacing-horizontal-design/."  width="900px" >}}